hsjobeki/nix-types/README.md

 ## Scope

-Introduce a convention on how to write doc-strings that have type information in them.
+- Introduce a convention on how to write doc-strings that have type information in them.
+- Let the convention be so good, that we can parse the `Type:` into an usefull `AST`.

 Currently there is the `type:` pattern which can be parsed from nixdoc.
 Which is a good start but not enough.
 The goal is to build more accurate type comments and have a consistent convention on what is actually allowed and what is not.